For more ELYSIUM’S PASSAGE Blog Post links, go to

 ‘I understand how difficult it can be to reconcile what doesn’t align with what is believed possible.
 I remember an experience I once had in Rome with some friends visiting from England.
 One was a highly qualified professor who taught Civil Engineering at Leeds.
 He was particularly brilliant working with numbers, priding himself as a hardcore sceptic about anything that he couldn’t reduce to measurement.

 ‘As fate would have it, the four of us were walking across a square that led to the Pantheon when suddenly, before our eyes, an aged, white-haired East Indian yogi was sitting in the middle of the court in a lotus position with a long cane in his hand.

 ‘What was unusual about this was not him sitting there, but rather that he was suspended about four feet above the ground.
 We could hardly believe our eyes, so we looked closely for some prop; still, there was nothing between him and the ground.
 Nor were there any wires attached.

 ‘Naturally, we were astonished to witness this strange rout over nature… except, of course, my engineering friend who seemed to be more agitated than anything for not being able to identify what the trick was.
 After considerable examination from every angle, he refused to discuss the incident further since he hadn’t been able to come up with any plausible explanation.

 ‘What was also interesting is that he had no recollection of this occurrence about a year later.
-In fact, he laughed as if anything so preposterous as this could have happened.
+He even laughed as if anything so preposterous as this could have happened.
 He didn’t dismiss seeing the yogi; instead, he was oblivious to the levitation we had all witnessed the year before.

 ‘As he recalled, the yogi was sitting on a mirrored box, giving the illusion of space under him.
 He also remembered noticing a pan on the ground for donations.
 If there had been one, we must have missed it, along with the mirrored box.